Apotheca/apotheca/README.md

 # Apotheca DHT

-A simple, encrypted, distributed data store.
+A simple, encrypted, (soon-to-be) distributed data store.

+### Please note:
+This is a work-in-progress, and capabilities are still limited to local, non-distributed repositories.
+Nor is ready for use in real cryptographic scenarios.
+Cryptography is currently disabled for debugging purposes, but will be re-enabled in an impending update.

 ## Installation